 MoDIA vol. 7.3, 2016: Chalkis Aitolias III – The Archaic Period.
 Eds., S. Dietz and L. Kolonas.

-MoDIA vol. 6, 1-2, 2006: Panayia Ematousa I. A rural site in south-eastern Cyprus; II Political, cultural, ethnic and social relations in Cyprus.
-Approaches to regional studies.
-Eds.
+MoDIA vol. 6, 1-2, 2006: _Panayia Ematousa I. A rural site in south-eastern Cyprus ; II Political, cultural, ethnic and social relations in Cyprus.
+Approches to regional studies._ Eds.
 L. Wriedt Sørensen & K. Winther Jacobsen.

 Miscellanea is a smaller format of the Institutes monograph series MoDIA.
 Miscellanea publishes events and exhibitions held at and organized by the Institute, as well as catalogues of the Institutes archives & collections.